 Depending on the circumstances, a file object either SHALL, MAY, or SHALL NOT contain a property named fileLocation whose value is a fileLocation object (§3.3).

-If the file object represents a top-level file, then fileLocation MAY be present.
-If it is present, the value of its uri property (§3.4.2) SHALL equal the name of the property within run.files (§3.12.11) whose value is this file object.
-If it is absent, it SHALL be taken to be present and to have a uri property with that same value.
+If the file object represents a top-level file, then fileLocation SHALL be present.

-If the file object represents a nested file whose location relative to its parent can be expressed only by means of a path, then the fileLocation property SHALL be present, and the value of its uri property SHALL be a relative reference [RFC3986] expressing that path.
+If the file object represents a nested file whose location relative to its parent can be expressed only by means of a path, then the value of the fileLocation property’s uri property SHALL be a relative reference [RFC3986] expressing that path.

 If the file object represents a nested file whose location within its parent can be expressed only by a byte offset from the start of the parent, and not by means of a path, then the fileLocation property SHALL be absent.